Lucretiel/shargparse/README.md

-pyparse
+shargparse
 =======

-pyparse brings the power of argparse to your shell scripts.
+shargparse brings the power of argparse to your shell scripts.
 It is designed to be an extremely simple program you can embed into your scripts.

 Example